Packages and Modules Overview

-At the very bottom, the GeneralModule providing basic functionalities, e.g. smart pointers and properties.
+At the very bottom, the GeneralModule providing basic functionalities, e.g. smart pointers and properties and event handling.
 The optional XmlParseModule is needed for XML IO.
 The DocviewModule defines the document view framework.

 The module general is used by all modules.
 It contains classes etc. that can be used in all other modules. a2dObject and its derived property classes are in this module.
 Another one is a2dSmrtPtr, which is a smart pointer template class.
 It works for classes with a Release and Own mechanism, which are all a2dObject derived classes.
 See GeneralModule for more.

-This module contains the code for the Pullparser, it uses expat for parsing the xml for a file or string.
-XML Pull parsing is ideal for parsing XML data from a file, but where the reading of this data is distributed through all classes in other modules, and those classes are deciding what needs to be read from the file.
+This module contains the code for the Pullparser, it uses expat for parsing the xml from a file or string.
+XML Pull parsing is ideal for parsing XML data from a file, especially where the reading of this data is distributed through all classes in other modules, and those classes are deciding what needs to be read from the file.
 This is different from a parser that reads all XML data at once into a DOM tree.
-Next to reading XML data, this module also support you to easily write XML data from a file, and again in such a manner that the writing of the data is distributed through all classes in other modules.
+Next to reading XML data, this module also supports classes to easily write XML data to a file, and again in such a manner that the writing of the data is distributed through all classes in other modules.
 The CVG format uses this module for saving a a2dCanvasDocument to a file and/or load it from a file. a2dIOHandlerXmlSerOut is the class used for that, and it is a general class for serializing class data.

 The docview module contains the classes for the docview framework.
-It makes it easy to implement applications that open several documents, and display their data one or more windows using views.
-The canvas module and editor module depend on it.
-A base wrapping class for wrapping commands/ functions to external scripting languages is also in here.
+It makes it easy to implement applications that open several documents, and display the data in the documents in one or more windows using views.
+The editor module depends on it.
 See DocviewModule for more.